micmejia/bible-dump/NKJV/Titus/Titus 1.md

 To the pure all things are pure, but to those who are defiled and unbelieving nothing is pure; but even their mind and conscience are defiled.

 ###### 16
-They profess to know God, but in works they deny _Him,_ being [^d]abominable, disobedient, and disqualified for every good work.
+They profess to know God, but in works they deny _Him,_ being abominable, disobedient, and disqualified for every good work.